top of page

 Why Buyers Forget Most Of Your Pitch - The Science of Sales

 Buyers do not forget because they are disinterested.
-They forget because their brain is overwhelmed.
-This is the Science of Sales
+They forget because their brains are overwhelmed.
+This is the Science of Sales.

 Cognitive Load And Memory Decay In B2B Sales

-SPIN Selling research shows that buyers forget more than half of a product pitch within a week in multi conversation sales cycles.
+SPIN Selling research shows that buyers forget more than half of a product pitch within a week during multi-conversation sales cycles.

-Your pitch is not competing with competitors.
-It is competing with their inbox, their pressures, and their internal noise.
+Your pitch is not just competing with competitors.
+It competes with their inbox, their pressures, and their internal noise.

 The Commercial Impact